This picture includes Ronnie McDonald, Frank Clement, Lachie Stewart, Jim Brown. Norman Morrison, Dick Wedlock, Colin Falconer and Alistair Blamire

 Personal bests: 3000m: 8:44.2 1969; 5000m: 14:59.2 1969; 10000m: 31:02.0 1971; 3000m S/chase 9:13.0 1968

 Willie started off as a long jumper but became a very successful long dstance runner while at Edinburgh University.
-He won several honours in cross-country and road team competition while at Edinburgh.
-These included victory in the Scottish Junior Cross-Country Championships and the Edinburgh to Glasgow Road Relay in 1965 (where he was third fastest individual on the third leg), third place in the Scottish Junior Championships in 1966, first in the Scottish Universities Championships in 1967 and first in he Scottish Senior Championships in the same year.
+He won several honours in cross-country and road team competition while at Edinburgh University.
+These included team victory in the Edinburgh to Glasgow Road Relay in 1965 (where he was third fastest individual on the third leg), third team in the Scottish Junior Championships in 1966, first team in the Scottish Universities Championships in 1967 and first team in the Scottish Senior Championships in the same year.
+In 1969, running for ESH, Willie won another team gold.
 Willie’s main event on the track was the steeplechase in which he was Surrey champion in 1970 and a best time of 9:13.0 set at the Scottish championships in 1968.
-After graduating in 1967 Willie moved to England and wenton to have a very successful career as a veteran.
-At his peak Willie ran 80-90 miles perweek in training, this included a long run of 16 miles on a Sunday, two fartlek sessions a week and twice daily training on five days.
+After graduating, Willie moved to England and went on to have a very successful career as a veteran, running for England and winning a British Masters XC title.
+At his peak Willie ran 80-90 miles per week in training, this included a long run of 16 miles on a Sunday, two fartlek sessions a week and twice daily training on five days.

 David N Anderson (Greenock Wellpark Harriers)